hashicorp/terraform-provider-vsphere/docs/INSTALL.md

 }
 ```

-To specify a particular provider version when installing released providers, see the Terrraform documentation [on provider versioning][terraform-provider-versioning]
+To specify a particular provider version when installing released providers, see the Terraform documentation [on provider versioning][terraform-provider-versioning]

 ### Verify Terraform Initialization Using the Terraform Registry